bbenbboy/9.-intro-component-with-signup-form-master/README.md

 ### Useful resources

-- He provided a clean code for Javascript it is a little more complicated but if you read and understand it, it is mean you are evolving.
+- He provided a clean code for Javascript it is a little more complicated but it is easier to understand how the complex code does.
 - You can copy his code, I also copy his code haha but you should understand what the code does.
 - This guy - [Github](https://github.com/fxneves/intro-component-with-signup-form)